ulrikHesmyr/picoCTF/picoGym/pwn/stonks/README.md

   ![Hint says: Okay, maybe I'd believe you if you find my API key.](https://raw.githubusercontent.com/ulrikHesmyr/picoCTF/main/picoGym/pwn/stonks/images/hint.png)

-  And we find the snippet that gets input from the user:
+  And we find the snippet that the hint refers to:

   ![Code snippet of functions that stores user input in variable, and print the exact variable right back to us](https://raw.githubusercontent.com/ulrikHesmyr/picoCTF/main/picoGym/pwn/stonks/images/bingo.png)